 People love to make fun of Linkin Park and I’d be lying if I said I didn’t take part in that.
-Some of their music can be a bit melodramatic (mostly thanks to Chester Bennington).
-But I really like this band.
+Some of their music can be a bit melodramatic, but I really like this band.
 And anyone who says that In The End sucks is a person I can’t trust because it’s a fantastic song.
 The instrumentation is dark and eerie thanks to that piano melody and those grungy guitar riffs.
 The best part is the second repeat of the bridge where the instrumentation goes full metal and Chester’s singing turns into a growl.
 I love the way Chester’s vocals and Mike Shinoda’s bars play off each other.
 It’s based off the idea that there are situations where no matter how hard you try, nothing will go your way or the way you want it to go.
 This is a message that their audience (especially the young ones) connected to instantly and made it a hit.
 Is it overplayed?
 Yeah, but that doesn’t take away its quality.

 Even after the disaster that was Hey Baby, No Doubt were still capable of making good songs, which is proven in Underneath It All.
 The production from Mad Lion is your typical reggae production.
 Everything you’d expect from a reggae track is present in this production, but it sound good.
 This is a love song that Gwen Stefani dedicated to then-boyfriend Gavin Rossdale.
 We also get a really dope rap verse from dancehall artist Lady Saw, who should get more attention in my opinion.
 It ain’t No Doubt’s best song, but considering what they were making at the time, I’ll take it.